Where to Go Ice Skating in Banff and Canmore

 There is no place to ice skate in Banff more iconic or scenic than the famous Lake Louise.
 Not much of a surprise, but it’s regularly been considered one of the world’s best ice skating rinks.
 It’s also tremendous as the Fairmont Chateau Lake Louise maintains the frozen lake.

 What really sets Lake Louise apart from the other lakes is the lake’s atmosphere.
 Around the lakeshore, you can find fires, an ice bar, a horse sleigh, and an ice castle during December, and it gets even more festive the closer you get to Christmas.
-It’s one of our favorite things to do in Banff in winter, and it’s always a treat.
+It’s one of our favorite things to do in Banff in winter and always a treat.

 The lake freezing like this isn’t something I would count on when visiting, and it doesn’t happen every year.
 Typically when it does happen, you have a tiny window of time to enjoy it; last year, this window of time was literally 6 hours.
 I say this only to manage expectations as the surface will likely be a frosted white, but the views are sublime!

-Lake Minnewanka Skating
+Lake Minnewanka

 If you’re hoping to get that gorgeous mountain lake with a glass surface, Minnewanka in December or January is probably your best bet.
-The lake freezes later than Lake Louise as it’s lower in elevation, is massive, and it lies in a valley that experiences high winds.
+The lake freezes later than Lake Louise as it’s lower in elevation, is massive, and lies in a valley that experiences high winds.

 This can blow the snowfall off the ice and leave a perfect surface.
 The experience on ice like this is extraordinary as it’s gorgeous and a better surface to skate on than most ice rinks.